 Though it’s not being manufactured anymore, you can still find the Leslie 145 for sale if you look hard enough.
 You’ll need a lot of money, to buy one, though.
 The Motion Sound Pro-3X – 45W Rotary Horn Speaker is a great substitute for the Leslie.
 Its dual rotor option is designed to mimic the sound of the Leslie, and it boasts a slew of additional options that the Leslie doesn’t include.

 The Beatles were musical and cultural innovators, and this pioneer spirit wasn’t purely confined to the songs they produced.
 The musical equipment they adopted early on helped popularize things like guitar effects pedals.

-Specifically, the Maestro Fuzztone pedal was used during early Beatles recordings and performances.
-George used this pedal to help kick up his solos a notch.
+Specifically, the Maestro Fuzztone pedal.
+He used this pedal to help kick up his solos a notch.
 Due to its harsh sound, he most likely used it at low volumes.

 Legend has it the while recording “Yes It Is,” George wasn’t able to play his guitar part and control the volume pedal at the same time, so John had to step in to help.